 Cauliflower is an under-appreciated and often overlooked superfood.
 Perhaps having a readily available year-round supply has made us oblivious to its charms.
 Even Mark Twain was fond of saying, “A cauliflower is nothing but a cabbage with a college education.”
 It is true cauliflower is part of the cabbage family, whose name is derived from the Italian Caoli Fiori meaning “cabbage flower”.
 However, unlike cabbage, I feel cauliflower has a myriad of interesting applications.
+To show my appreciation, I adapted the following recipe, Roasted Cauliflower and Chickpea Salad with Lemon Tahini, from Budget Bytes.

 Many cooks, in an attempt to cut down on carbohydrates, use cauliflower as a rice substitute.
 The “ricing” of cauliflower has become so popular that you can find ready-made riced cauliflower in just about any grocery store.
 Cauliflower has also become a popular substitute for flour to use in pizza crusts, a product celebrated by those in the gluten-free community.
 Keto diets also sing the praises of cauliflower as a vegetable chock full of vitamin C, vitamin K, folate and dietary fiber.